rapid7/metasploit-framework/documentation/modules/post/multi/gather/azure_cli_creds.md

 ## Vulnerable Application

-  Any windows or linux system with a `meterpreter` session and [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).
+  Any windows, linux, or osx system with a `meterpreter` session and [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).

   Successfully tested on: